mutable-learning/notes/pages/Agile Model.md

 	- customer involvement
 		- involve the customer throughout the development process
 		- helps to ensure that the product meets their needs
+		- leads to increased customer satisfaction
 	- frequent delivery of working software
 		- deliver working software to the customer on a regular basis
 		- allows the customer to provide feedback and make changes early on
+		- delivers value to the customer faster
 	- improved team morale
 		- are often more enjoyable for team members
 		- allow developers to work on smaller, more manageable tasks